 A drawing by George Petrie in 1837 shows a standing stone on its summit, but this has long since disappeared.
 (To see this drawing click here, scroll to about 2/3 down the page.)

 Although quite a famous monument associated with Moytura, this huge pillar is thought to be a glacial deposit rather than a standing stone.
-Mythology has it that whilst waiting for the battle to begin, the Denann held a rock throwing contest, and the Eglone Stone was thrown into its current position by the Dagda.
+Legend has it that whilst waiting for the battle to begin, the Danann held a rock throwing contest, and the Eglone Stone was thrown into its current position by the Dagda.

 Lough na Suil